 Like most electronics, solar panels function better when it’s cool.
 Heat can actually impede panels' clean energy output!
 In this way, cooler temperatures can assist seasonal solar energy production.
 That said, your array will generally produce more power in summer.
 Why?
 Because there are more hours of daylight.

 Is there actually something wrong with your solar array?

 In most cases, you shouldn't worry if your Enphase system is showing lower production in the fall.
 That is normal for this time of year.
 However, if you still want to double-check your system’s functionality, here are a few ways to do so:

 - Check your metering software.
-Your online monitoring service displays each day’s performance.
+Your online monitoring service displays each day's performance.
 (Not a customer yet?
-Click here to monitor an active solar energy system in real time!)
+Monitor an active solar energy system in real time!)

 - Check the weather.
 In your monitoring service's archive, you can select a past date that was sunnier to see how energy production compares to a cloudy day.
 You should notice a significant difference.

-- Call us!
+- Contact Us!
 Monitoring system still not matching your expectations?
 Give us a call and your sales rep can identify whether there is something bigger going on.